So you want to plan a trip to Japan?

-This is obviously linked to question 1 and 2 but one of the single most essential experiences of visiting Japan that I recommend everyone builds into their budget and itinerary is to stay at least one night in a traditional ryokan.
+This is obviously linked to questions 1 and 2 above, but the single most essential experience of visiting Japan that I recommend everyone builds into their budget and itinerary is to stay at least one night in a traditional ryokan.

 The more remote the better.
-High up a mountain, overlooking a river, covered in winter snow and if that ryokan also has an onsen then that would be perfect.
-[If you want to know more about staying in a ryokan then read this article.]
+High up a mountain, overlooking a river, covered in winter snow are all recommedned.
+And if that ryokan also has an onsen then that would be perfect.
+If you want to know more about staying in a ryokan then read this article.

 Compared with the west, western-style hotels in Japan (often referred to as 'business hotels') can offer good value accommodation.
 Deals can sometimes be found online, on the hotel's website or on their Facebook page.

 If you're doing things on a budget then there is a decent network of hostels (in one of the safest countries in the world) and camping is another option.

 You may want to spend a little more and stay in minshuku (the Japanese equivalent of bed and breakfast) where you'll be staying with someone in a spare room in their own home (where meals are sometimes also included in the price).

 Airbnb has plenty of accommodation across Japan spanning the price spectrum and is well worth considering.

 Chances are you don't.
 That's okay.
 Not many people can.

 I still can't, and I have a Japanese wife and have been exploring Japan since 2000.
 (I know, shameful.)